-1.19 Policy and Procedures for Executing Agreements with Third Party Service Providers in Respect of Personal Health Information
+3.19 Policy and Procedures for Executing Agreements with Third-Party Service Providers in Respect of Personal Health Information

-CCN has developed a policy ("Policy and Procedures for the Execution of Agreements with Third Party Service Providers in Respect of Personal Health Information") that requires CCN to enter into written agreements with third party service providers prior to allowing their access to personal health information.
-The template agreement for this purpose has been developed by CCN's Privacy Officer and is based on the template provided by the IPC.
+CorHealth has developed the policy, "Policy and Procedures for the Execution of Agreements with Third Party Service Providers in Respect of Personal Health Information" that requires CorHealth to enter into written agreements with third-party service providers prior to allowing their access to personal health information.
+The template agreement for this purpose has been developed by CorHealth's Privacy Officer and is based on the template provided by the IPC.

-CCN's Privacy Officer is responsible for ensuring that agreements are executed with third party service providers prior to their access to personal health information.
+CorHealth's Privacy Officer is responsible for ensuring that agreements are executed with third-party service providers prior to their access to personal health information.

-Prior to the execution of agreements with third party service providers allowing them access to personal health information, CCN's Privacy Officer must ensure that:
+Prior to the execution of agreements with third-party service providers allowing them access to personal health information, CorHealth's Privacy Officer must ensure that:

-- The service provided by the third party in respect of personal health information is necessary to CCN's delivery of its mandate; - Allowing the third party service provider access to and or use/of personal health information does not violate any CCN privacy or security policies; - Allowing the third party service provider access to and or use/of personal health information does not violate any privacy legislation, IPC orders, IPC guidelines, or industry best practices; - The service provided by the third party cannot be conducted without personal health information; - CCN is not providing any more personal health information than is necessary for the provision of the service.
+- The service provided by the third party in respect of personal health information is necessary to CorHealth's delivery of its mandate - Allowing the third-party service provider access to and or use/of personal health information does not violate any CorHealth privacy or security policies - Allowing the third-party service provider access to and or use/of personal health information does not violate any privacy legislation, IPC orders, IPC guidelines, or industry best practices - The service provided by the third party cannot be conducted without personal health information - CorHealth is not providing any more personal health information than is necessary for the provision of the service

-If these requirements have been satisfied, the Privacy Officer may go forward with the execution of an agreement in respect of personal health information with the third party service provider.
+If these requirements have been satisfied, the Privacy Officer may go forward with the execution of an agreement in respect of personal health information with the third-party service provider.

-The transfer of personal health information to the third party provider must be compliant with the CCN policy "Secure Transfer of Personal Health Information".
-Additionally, any destruction of personal health information following the termination of an agreement must be compliant with the CCN policy "Destruction of Personal Health Information".
-CCN's Privacy Officer is responsible for ensuring that the procedures in these policies are followed by CCN staff and the contracted third parties.
+The transfer of personal health information to the third-party provider must be compliant with the CorHealth policy, "Secure Transfer of Personal Health Information".
+Additionally, any destruction of personal health information following the termination of an agreement must be compliant with the CorHealth policy, "Destruction of Personal Health Information".
+CorHealth's Privacy Officer is responsible for ensuring that the procedures in these policies are followed by CorHealth staff and the contracted third parties.

-In the event that a third party service provider fails to provide a certificate of destruction of personal health information following the termination of an agreement, CCN's Privacy Officer is required by the policy to contact the third party after an unexpected delay of one day and to provide notification to CCN's Chief Executive Officer after an unexpected delay of two days.
-CCN may seek legal action against the third party at this point.
+In the event that a third-party service provider fails to provide a certificate of destruction of personal health information following the termination of an agreement, CorHealth's Privacy Officer is required by the policy to contact the third party after an unexpected delay of one day and to provide notification to CorHealth's Chief Executive Officer after an unexpected delay of two days.
+CorHealth may seek legal action against the third party at this point.

-All CCN agents must comply with this policy.
-Enforcement is monitored by the Privacy Officer and consequences for breach include termination of the contract, legal action or disciplinary measures, as relevant.
-Should a CCN agent suspect a breach, the agent has a duty to report this breach to the Privacy Officer as soon as possible.
-Failure to report a breach constitutes in itself non-compliance with CCN policy and may result in disciplinary action.
+All CorHealth agents must comply with this policy.
+Enforcement is monitored by the Privacy Officer and consequences for breach include termination of the contract, legal action, or disciplinary measures, as relevant.
+Should a CorHealth agent suspect a breach, the agent has a duty to report this breach to the Privacy Officer as soon as possible.
+Failure to report a breach constitutes non-compliance with the CorHealth policy and may result in disciplinary action.

-CCN's Privacy Officer is responsible for developing and maintaining a log of all agreements in respect of personal health information, which CCN has executed with third party service providers.
+CorHealth's Privacy Officer is responsible for developing and maintaining a log of all agreements in respect of personal health information, which CorHealth has executed with third-party service providers.

-CCN reviews the policy annually in accordance with its policy for the annual review of its privacy and security program ("Annual Review of Privacy and Security Policies and Procedures").
-Because CCN so rarely executes agreements with third party service providers, the Privacy Officer has determined that more frequent audits of this policy are unnecessary.
+CorHealth reviews the policy annually, in accordance with its policy for the annual review of its privacy and security program, "Annual Review of Privacy and Security Policies and Procedures".
+Because CorHealth so rarely executes agreements with third-party service providers, the Privacy Officer has determined that more frequent audits of this policy are unnecessary.

-1.20 Template Agreement for All Third Party Service Providers
+3.20 Template Agreement for All Third-Party Service Providers